top of page

 1. Carer’s Allowance

-If we are not working, we may be eligible for Carer’s Allowance to help with the cost of caring.
-This is £76.75 a week and the person we care for does not have to be related to us.
-It can include a friend or neighbour.
+If we are not currently working, find out how much Carer’s Allowance (or Carer Support Payment in Scotland) we can get to help with the cost of caring.
 So long as we are caring for 35 hours or more a week.

 2. Blue Badge